-The company is privately owned and has its offices in Madrid and London.
+The company is a wholly owned subsidiary of Autodesk Inc, and has its offices in Madrid and London.
 We hire the brightest rendering researchers and engineers around the world.

 The roots of Solid Angle date back to 1997 when founder Marcos Fajardo had the realization that a brute-force path tracing solution to the rendering equation could be optimized to produce previously unattainable imagery.
 His early ray tracing code was integrated into WYSIWYG, a stage lighting design tool, helping Toronto-based CAST Software secure an Engineering Emmy Award.
 The inspiration and itch to work in film production was sparked by a 1998 visit to Blue Sky Studios in New York, where co-founder Carl Ludwig showed Marcos beautiful and intriguing images rendered with their pioneering Monte Carlo ray tracer.
 Arnold was born shortly after.